tokhi/GettingStartedWithNodeJs/README.md

 - [http://localhost:3000/foo](http://localhost:3000/foo)

 ### Using Templates:
 So far we have used `response.send(..)` for rendering content, but this is not the right way to do.
-Express let you to use templating engines to create powerful web pages; so you can choose which template engine you pick to choose.
+Express let you to use templating engines to create powerful web pages; so you can choose which template engine you choose.
 By default there are two template engin options `jade` and `EJS`. `EJS` is more similar to html so thats why we prefer to use `EJS` for this tutorial.

 To install `EJS` execute:
 ```